CSCfi/csc-user-guide/docs/apps/gromacs.md

 ## Available

--   Sisu,Taito: 4.6.7, 5.1.5, 2018.6, 2019.1
--   Taito-GPU: 5.1.5, 2016.5, 2018.5
+-   Puhti: 2018.6-plumed, 2018.7, 2019.3
 -   Check available versions with `module avail gromacs`
--   Some versions include also Plumed (see module command output)
+-   Some versions include also Plumed
--   Gromacs is also available on the [Finnish Grid Infrastructure] (FGI).
+-   Gromacs is also available on the [Finnish Grid and Cloud Infrastructure] (FGCI).
-    Please see below for the example on how to run Gromacs on the.
+    Please see below for the example on how to run Gromacs on Puhti.

 !!! note
-    Gromacs versions with the hsw (Haswell) tag won't run on the login node, but give better performance on Haswell compute nodes.
-For preparing jobs (gmx grompp, etc.) use the snb modules on the login node, but the appropriate version in your batch script.
-The same applies also for GPU enabled versions.
-Some modules have only `mdrun_mpi` for parallel runs.
-See output of module command whether to use `gmx_mpi mdrun` or `mdrun_mpi`.
+    Puhti has only the parallel version installed (gmx_mpi), but it can be used for grompp, editconf etc. similarly to the serial version.
+    Instead of gmx grompp ... give gmx_mpi grompp

 ## License
 Gromacs is free software available under LGPL, version 2.1.

 ## Usage

-Initialise use on Taito like this:
+Initialise Gromacs on Puhti like this:

 ```bash
 $ module load gromacs-env
 ```

-which will initialise the default module.
+which will enable the default module.

-This will show all available versions:
+This will show recommended versions:
 ```bash
 $ module avail gromacs-env
 ```
+Use `module spider` to locate other versions.

 **Notes about performance**